infinity-keys/ik-landing/README.md

 the parent function is the `PuzzleForm` which is the exported function.
 The `PuzzleForm` has 1 or more instances of a child `StepForm` which in turn is one of several `stepType` variations.
 Currently, only the `SIMPLE_TEXT` step type is fully functional.

-# MAYBE DELETE THIS!?:

-Within the puzzle, there are multiple steps that users can configure.
 These steps are stored in an array called `stepsArrayName`, with each step having properties like stepSortWeight to determine its order and `stepGuideType` to guide users through the process.
 The form supports various step types, including `SIMPLE_TEXT`, `NFT_CHECK`, `FUNCTION_CALL`, `COMETH_API`, and `TOKEN_ID_RANGE`.
 However, only the `SIMPLE_TEXT` type is currently fully functional.

+Most styling is done with TailwindCSS, but we initially planned to implement Block, Element Modifiers (BEM) for the forms.
+This work can be found at: `web/src/index.css`